zenmonkeykstop/qubes-doc.rtd/user/hardware/how-to-use-the-hcl.rst

 How to use the hardware compatibility list (HCL)
 ================================================

-The `HCL </hcl>`__ is a compilation of reports generated and submitted by users across various Qubes versions about their hardware’s compatibility with Qubes.
+The :doc:`HCL </user/hardware/hcl>` is a compilation of reports generated and submitted by users across various Qubes versions about their hardware’s compatibility with Qubes.

 **Note:** Except in the case of developer-reported entries, the Qubes team has not independently verified the accuracy of these reports.
 Please first consult the data sheets (CPU, chipset, motherboard) prior to buying new hardware for Qubes.
-Make sure it meets the `System Requirements </doc/system-requirements/>`__ and search in particular for support of:
+Make sure it meets the :doc:`System Requirements </user/hardware/system-requirements>` and search in particular for support of:

 -  HVM (“AMD virtualization (AMD-V)”, “Intel virtualization (VT-x)”,